Dayan-Zhanchi/aoc/README.md

 **Input**
 * Day 8 needs to be run with -ds flag along with -s if you want to run the samples, as there are designated samples for each part
 * Day 20 part 2 only works with the original input, while part1 works for sample and original input.
 It's mostly because of how part 2 was meant to be solved.
 * Day 24 part 1 lower and upper limit in p1 method has to be toggled depending on whether sample is running or original input.
-* Day 25, because of the manual way I solved it, the removal of edges have to be alternated depending on whether sample or original input is run.

 **Running time**